YasserB94/angular-tour-of-heroes/README.md

 - First, the app-routing.module.ts file imports RouterModule and Routes so the application can have routing capability.

 - The next import  gives the Router somewhere to go once you configure the routes.

+- Notice that the CommonModule references and declarations array are unnecessary, so are no longer part of AppRoutingModule.

+#### Routes
+The next part of the file is where you configure your routes.
+Routes tell the Router which view to display when a user clicks a link or pastes a URL into the browser address bar.
+- A typical Angular Route has two properties:
+    - path	A string that matches the URL in the browser address bar.
+    - component	The component that the router should create when navigating to this route.

+#### RouterModule.forRoot()
+- The @NgModule metadata initializes the router and starts it listening for browser location changes.
+- The method is called forRoot() because you configure the router at the application's root level.
+The forRoot() method supplies the service providers and directives needed for routing, and performs the initial navigation based on the current browser URL.

+#### Add RouterOutlet
+- The `<router-outlet>` tells the router where to display routed views.
+- The RouterOutlet is one of the router directives that became available to the AppComponent because AppModule imports AppRoutingModule which exported RouterModule.
+The ng generate command you ran at the start of this tutorial added this import because of the --module=app flag.
+If you didn't use the ng generate command to create app-routing.module.ts, import AppRoutingModule into app.module.ts and add it to the imports array of the NgModule.

+#### Add a navigation link using routerLink
+- `<a routerLink="/heroes">Heroes</a>`
+- A routerLink attribute is set to "/heroes", the string that the router matches to the route to HeroesComponent.
+The routerLink is the selector for the RouterLink directive that turns user clicks into router navigations.
+It's another of the public directives in the RouterModule.

+#### Adding A deshboard view
+Routing makes more sense when your application has more than one view, yet the Tour of Heroes application has only the heroes view.

+#### Adding A default route to the router
+- When the application starts, the browser's address bar points to the web site's root.
+That doesn't match any existing route so the router doesn't navigate anywhere.
+The space below the <router-outlet> is blank.

+#### Adding the detail route
+- A URL like ~/detail/11 would be a good URL for navigating to the Hero Detail view of the hero whose id is 11.
+- `{ path: 'detail/:id', component: HeroDetailComponent },`
+- The colon : character in the path indicates that :id is a placeholder for a specific hero id.

+#### Routable Component
+- The ActivatedRoute holds information about the route to this instance
+- The location is an Angular service for interacting with the browser.
+This service lets you navigate back to the previous view.

+#### Extracting the route paramters
+- The route.snapshot is a static image of the route information shortly after the component was created.
+- The paramMap is a dictionary of route parameter values extracted from the URL.
+- Route parameters are always strings.
+The JavaScript Number function converts the string to a number,

+#### Find the way Back
+- The location service's `back()` method allows to easely let the user go back to the previous route.

+### Getting Data from a server